DSU- Dayananda Sagar University B.Des 2025

 Avoid Overcrowding: Elements should be balanced and reasonable space should be left between them.

-Keeping Surfaces Clean: Excess materials should be taken off, glue marks should be smudged and surface should be even.
+Keeping Surfaces Clean: Excess materials should be taken off, glue marks should be smudged and the surface should be even.

 Add Thoughtful Small Details: Uses textures or creative folds to finish the model will provide stunning results.